Introduction | Platonic Realism | Moderate Realism | Modal Realism | Moral Realism | Other Types of Realism

 - In Political Philosophy:

 - Political Realism (or Power Politics) is the theory in Political Philosophy that the primary motivation of states is the desire for military and economic power or security, rather than ideals or ethics.
-It views mankind from the Hobbesian perspective that it is not inherently benevolent, but rather self-centred and competitive, as well as being inherently aggressive and/or obsessed with security.
+It views mankind from the Hobbesian perspective that it is not inherently benevolent, but rather self-centered and competitive, as well as being inherently aggressive and/or obsessed with security.
 Historically, such a view can be traced back to Sun Tzu and Han Feizi in ancient China, Thucydides in ancient Greece and Chanakya in ancient India, through the political philosophers Niccol˛ Machiavelli and Thomas Hobbes, to more modern day politicians and theorists like Otto von Bismarck (1815 - 98), Carl von Clausewitz (1780 - 1831), Charles de Gaulle (1890 - 1970) and Joseph Stalin (1878 - 1953).

 - Liberal Realism (also known as the English School of international relations theory) is the theory in Political Philosophy that there exists a society of states at the international level, despite the lack of a ruler or world state.
 It supports a Rationalist or Grotian tradition, seeking a middle way between the power politics of Political Realism and the utopianism of revolutionary theories.
 Liberal Realism holds that, while the international system is anarchical, order can be promoted through diplomacy, international law and society.

-- Neorealism (or Structural Realism) is the theory that international structures act as a constraint on state behaviour, so that only states whose outcomes fall within an expected range can be expected to survive.
+- Neorealism (or Structural Realism) is the theory that international structures act as a constraint on state behavior, so that only states whose outcomes fall within an expected range can be expected to survive.

 - In Philosophy of Religion: